This CA Final student took multiple attempts at clearing IPCC and CA final exams yet never gave up

 - Theory subjects were always a hurdle for me to score well.
 However, once I started writing theory subjects while studying it helped so much.
 I, in fact, got an exemption in Audit due to this.

 - IPCC 5th attempt – Cleared Group 1 in Nov’12 with an exemption in Audit.
 Then I started with my articleship.

 - IPCC 6th attempt – Group 2 Failed

 - IPCC 7TH attempt- Group 2 Failed

-- IPCC 8th attempt – Cleared Group 2.
-Finally passed IPCC in May’14 attempt.
-Great relief.
-However, just before this results, I had decided to quit CA and decided to go for an MBA.
-The day my MBA was going to start my IPCC Group 2 results were out and I had cleared Group 2 that attempt.
-Looks like the whole universe did not want me to leave CA. I took it as a positive sign from God dropped my MBA and started my CA Final preparation immediately as my CA Final attempt would be in Nov’201
+- IPCC 8th attempt – Finally Cleared Group 2 and passed IPCC in May'14 attempt.
+What a great relief it was.
+However, just before the results, I had decided to quit CA and go for an MBA instead.
+Surprisingly, the day my MBA course was going to start my IPCC Group 2 results were out and I had cleared Group 2 that attempt.
+Looks like the whole universe did not want me to leave CA. I took it as a positive sign from God, dropped my MBA, and started my CA Final preparation immediately as my CA Final attempt was nearing.

-So the main reason why I took so long for IPCC was:
+So the main reasons why I took so long for IPCC was: